oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_data_connectivity_folder_module.rst

 ..
 Description

 - This module allows the user to create, update and delete a Folder resource in Oracle Cloud Infrastructure
-- For *state=present*, creates a folder under a specefied registry.
+- For *state=present*, creates a folder under a specified registry.

 ..
 Aliases